-Bananarama celebrate their 35th anniversary in 2016 and their achievements speak for themselves.
-Two Band Aid appearances, an entry in the Guinness Book of World Records as the most successful female band worldwide with the most charting singles, all of which were international hits, four hitting the US Billboard Top 10 including a No.1 with Venus.
-To date they have had 32 Top 40 UK hits.
+Bananarama’s Sara Dallin and Keren Woodward celebrate the group’s 36th anniversary and their achievements speak for themselves.
+Two Band Aid appearances, an entry in the Guinness Book of World Records as the most successful female band worldwide with the most charting singles, many of which were international hits, four hitting the US Billboard Top 10 including a No.1 with Venus.
+To date the duo have had 32 Top 40 UK hits.
 They have released 10 albums and sold 30 million records.

-For the next ten years the girls were everywhere and so were their hits.
-They became internationally hot property when hits Cruel Summer hit the US Billboard Top 10, with their video filmed in NYC, I Heard a Rumour No. 4,Venus No.1.
-And Robert de Niro’s Waiting paved the way for the now legendary meeting between the girls and the Hollywood superstar.
+The trio started writing and demoing songs and for the next five years Bananarama was everywhere and so were their hits.
+(SHY BOY’, ‘NATHAN JONES’, ‘I WANT YOU BACK’ ‘LOVE IN THE FIRST DEGREE’) They became international hot property when hits ‘CRUEL SUMMER’ , (which appeared in the film ‘Karate Kid’), hit the US Billboard Top 10 with the video shot in NYC, ‘I HEARD A RUMOUR’ No. 4, VENUS No.1 and ‘ROBERT DE NIRO’S WAITING’ paved the way for the now legendary meeting between the girls and the Hollywood superstar.